NEXT LEVEL EXPERIENCE

 Concentrate pens are one the most convenient forms of consuming cannabis.
 No flame or smoke makes it popular in areas normal cannabis users may not be allowed.
 Pens are battery powered and can be easily charged via USB port and the charge will usually last the life of a cartridge.

-Oregon’s Finest carries the both cartridges and disposable pens and devices.
+Oregon’s Finest carries the both cartridges and disposable pens and devices like the PAX Era™ and Era Pro™.